Kit Harington: 2011–2019: Breakthrough with Game of Thrones

 After War Horse, Harington auditioned for and landed his first television role as Jon Snow in the series Game of Thrones.
 The show debuted in 2011 to great critical acclaim and was quickly picked up by the network for a second season.
-Game of Thrones takes place on the fictional continents of Westeros and Essos and chronicles the power struggles among noble families as they fight for control of the Iron Throne of the Seven Kingdoms.
-Jon Snow is introduced as the illegitimate son of Ned Stark, the honourable lord of Winterfell, an ancient fortress in the North of the fictional continent of Westeros.
 Harington's role was largely filmed in Iceland and Northern Ireland.
-The series concluded its run with its eighth season in April 2019.

 Harington received critical praise for his portrayal of Snow.
 In 2012, he was nominated for a Saturn Award for Best Supporting Actor on Television for the role.
 In 2016, Harington was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series, as well as a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2019.
 In 2017, Harington had reportedly become one of the highest-paid actors on television, earning £2 million per episode of Game of Thrones.
+The series concluded its run with its eighth season in April 2019.

 Harington made his feature film debut in 2012 as Vincent in Silent Hill: Revelation.
 The horror film was based on the survival horror video game Silent Hill 3, and was a sequel to the film Silent Hill.
 He was honoured with Actor of the Year at the Young Hollywood Awards 2013, which celebrates the best emerging young talent in film, music and television.
 Harington's first major lead role in a feature film occurred when he starred in Paul W. S. Anderson's Pompeii (2014).
 Production for the film commenced in 2013 and took place in and around Toronto, Ontario, Canada.
 Some scenes were also shot in the actual city of Pompeii itself.
 Harington chose to undergo intensive body transformation under the guidance of a personal trainer, who grew concerned of the actor's growing body dysmorphia.
 The film received generally mixed to negative responses from critics and met with modest box office success.
 That year, Harington also voiced Eret in the DreamWorks Animation film How to Train Your Dragon 2, which was a critically acclaimed box office success, won the Golden Globe Award for Best Animated Feature Film and received an Academy Award nomination.
 He later reprised the role in the 2019 film How to Train Your Dragon: The Hidden World, which also was a critical and commercial success and also received Golden Globe and Academy Award nominations.